ACINQ/eclair/README.md

-  allupdates   | nodeId                                                                                 | list all channels updates for this nodeId receive      | description                                                                            | generate a payment request without a required amount (can be useful for donations) receive      | amountMsat, description                                                                | generate a payment request for a given amount checkinvoice | paymentRequest                                                                         | returns node, amount and payment hash in an invoice/paymentRequest findroute    | paymentRequest|nodeId                                                                  | given a payment request or nodeID checks if there is a valid payment route returns JSON with attempts, nodes and channels of route send         | amountMsat, paymentHash, nodeId                                                        | send a payment to a lightning node
+  allupdates   | nodeId                                                                                 | list all channels updates for this nodeId receive      | description                                                                            | generate a payment request without a required amount (can be useful for donations) receive      | amountMsat, description                                                                | generate a payment request for a given amount receive      | amountMsat, description, expirySeconds                                                 | generate a payment request for a given amount that expires after given number of seconds checkinvoice | paymentRequest                                                                         | returns node, amount and payment hash in an invoice/paymentRequest findroute    | paymentRequest|nodeId                                                                  | given a payment request or nodeID checks if there is a valid payment route returns JSON with attempts, nodes and channels of route send         | amountMsat, paymentHash, nodeId                                                        | send a payment to a lightning node